zoldar/om-with-tests-template/README.md

 Template is based on [omchaya][4] example application, [om-start-template][5] and a couple of other tidbits of information from around the Internet.
 It's a very first release so I will be grateful for any feedback.

-## Problems

-Currently, source maps are disabled for development build, because they slow down intial and incremental rebuilds considerably - by several seconds.
-Unfortunately, austin does not play well with :none optimization mode which is the only one for which source map generation is reasonably fast.

 ## License

 Copyright © 2014 Adrian Gruntkowski